We may receive compensation when you click on links to products from our partners.

 - Airbnb – earn money as an Airbnb host.

 If You Can’t Afford Your Bills

-Consider applying for a part-time job or performing some freelance work.
+Consider applying for freelance work.
 This may not be an ideal situation, as you may not properly utilize your skills and you won’t make a full-time salary with benefits.
 Still, it can help you plug the holes in your budget while you look for permanent employment.

 If this isn’t an option for you, look into debt reduction strategies.
 Your main debt resolution option is a settlement, but you can also consider bankruptcy if you’re especially tight on money and don’t see your situation changing in the near future.